San Francisco Pregnancy Discrimination Lawyer

 The Pregnancy Discrimination Act (PDA) was enacted as an amendment to Title VII of the Civil Rights Act of 1964.
 The PDA prohibits employers from discriminating against employees based on pregnancy, childbirth or related medical conditions.
 Public employers, such as federal, state and local government agencies, and private employers with 15 or more employees are covered by the PDA.
 According to the Act, employers may not have a policy, whether written or unwritten, against hiring pregnant women.
 Employers may not refuse to hire a woman because she is pregnant or because she has medical conditions related to her pregnancy so long as the woman is able to perform the essential functions of the job.

-Claims relating to pregnancy differ also from other types of discrimination claims in that the assumptions an employer often makes when learning of an employee’s pregnancy can be well-grounded and accurate, but entirely unlawful nevertheless.
-Unlike many other forms of discrimination based on unfounded, outdated, and inaccurate beliefs about particular races, national origins, religions, etc., pregnancy discrimination and other failures to comply with California law protecting pregnant employees stems from beliefs and experiences grounded in reality.
-Consider a manager who learns that one of his or her employees is pregnant.
-After congratulating the employee, the manager does what any good manager would do and thinks about how the pregnancy might impact the business.
+Claims relating to pregnancy differ also from other types of discrimination claims in that the assumptions an employer often makes when learning of an employee’s pregnancy may even be accurate, but entirely unlawful nevertheless.
+Unlike many other forms of discrimination based on unfounded, outdated, and inaccurate beliefs about particular races, national origins, religions, etc., sometimes pregnancy discrimination and other failures to comply with California law protecting pregnant employees stems from beliefs and experiences grounded in reality.
+For example, consider a manager who learns that one of his or her employees is pregnant.
+After congratulating the employee, the manager thinks about how the pregnancy might impact the business.
 Could the manager reasonably conclude that this employee might miss some work during her pregnancy because she does not feel well or has doctors’ visits?
 Might the employee’s physical condition affect her attention and productivity (particularly during periods of morning sickness)?
 Any chance that the manager might find himself or herself short-staffed because the employee takes a leave of absence?
 How about after the leave?
-Might the woman decide not to return to work and opt instead to stop working so she can devote herself fully to spending time with and caring for the baby?
-And if the employee does decide to return to work after the leave, might she have less energy and focus given the demands of parenting a young child?
-Finally, if she returns from leave, could the woman have a change in her career plans as a result of her status as a new parent or the parent to another child that might affect the business?

 Anyone who has been pregnant or whose spouse has been pregnant, who has a friend or family member who is or was pregnant, or who knows even the basics of pregnancy and parenting would almost certainly answer “of course” to each of these questions.
 So, too, would the manager.
 And each of the issues reflected in the questions creates a potential issue with which the manager may need to deal going forward.